-There’s nothing more annoying than that pesky CHECK ENGINE light appearing on your instrument panel, when you know there’s absolutely nothing wrong with your Jeep.
-The light can appear for a multitude of reasons, some of which are bit unnecessary or completely unrelated to your engine.
-Fact remains, we shouldn’t ignore this warning signal and have the problem rectified at and the fault code cleared ASAP.
+There’s nothing more annoying than that pesky CHECK ENGINE light appearing on your instrument panel when you know there’s absolutely nothing wrong with your Jeep.
+The light can appear for a multitude of reasons, some of which are a bit unnecessary or completely unrelated to your engine.
+The fact remains, we shouldn’t ignore this warning signal and have the problem rectified and the fault code cleared ASAP.
 But what if you don’t have access to a professional OBD2 scanner to read and clear fault codes?
 Is there a way you can manually check an error code on your dash and clear it without any fancy equipment?
 Let’s find out!

 If you drive a JEEP Wrangler JK, you can check engine fault codes by inserting the key into the ignition and turning it 3x to the run position without starting the vehicle.
-Turning the key 3x tells the OBD (On Board Diagnostics) computer there has been 3 bad runs with the same error and it throws out a code on the instrument panel.
+Turning the key 3x tells the OBD (On-Board Diagnostics) computer there have been 3 bad runs with the same error and it throws out a code on the instrument panel.

 Fantastic!
 So if you didn’t already know about this trick, you do now.
-But what is the procedure to clear the codes.
-We generally don’t want to clear engine codes and pretend nothing is wrong, however if you’ve done some maintenance work and disconnected a component with an electronic sensor, your vehicle diagnostic system will detect something has changed and throws out a code.
-Maybe it was just some cleaning on a throttle body unit or you accidently left your fuel cap open, and now you’re driving around with this annoying orange light glaring at you.
+But what is the procedure to clear the codes?
+We generally don’t want to clear engine codes and pretend nothing is wrong, however, if you’ve done some maintenance work and disconnected a component with an electronic sensor, your vehicle diagnostic system will detect something has changed and throws out a code.
+Maybe it was just some cleaning on a throttle body unit or you accidentally left your fuel cap open, and now you’re driving around with this annoying orange light glaring at you.

 Let’s see how we can reset the code without an OOBD2 scanner tool to read and clear any fault codes.